jcfaracco/xpysom-dask/README.md

 Cite
 ----

-If you are using this project in your research, please cite the paper where XPySom-Dask.
+If you are using this project in your research, please cite the paper where XPySom-Dask was used.

 ```bibtex
 @inproceedings{dasf,